The Matching Process for Intended Parents: How We Find Your Perfect Surrogate

 • Criminal background check

-• Psychological evaluation provided by a licensed mental health professional
+• The psychological evaluation provided by a licensed mental health professional

 • Insurance information